 REI knows how to create a class-leading product with all of the practical touches and none of the useless frills.
 For the majority of people looking to get out and do some backpacking, the Half Dome 2 Plus covers all of the bases and then some.

-The REI Co-Op Half Dome 2 Plus is a legend in the backpacking world for a reason, so if you are on the fence on whether or not to splash out the extra money on the Half Dome 2 Plus or go for something even cheaper, my advice is to spend the extra money and get the tent that will keep you stoked in the mountains for many years to come.
+The REI Co-Op Half Dome 2 Plus is a legend in the backpacking world for a reason, so if you are on the fence on whether or not to splash out the extra money on the Half Dome 2 Plus or go for something even cheaper, my advice is to fire up that REI membership card and spend the extra money and get the tent that will keep you stoked in the mountains for many years to come.

 What are your thoughts?
 Did this brutally honest review of the REI Half Dome 2+ 2-person tent help you?
 Anything I didn’t answer?
 Let me know in the comments below – thanks guys!